famousDeer/Sudoku/README.md

 Hello, this is my first project by my self in python.
 It's very basic idea of sudoku created with pygame.
 It include highlighting row and column with a current position of your mouse (you can turn that off).
 # :fire: Presentation
 ## Highlight
 Wherever your cursor is pointing, row and column will be highlighted.
-You can all so disable this future, by clicking in green rectangle.
+You can also disable this future, by clicking in green rectangle.

 <div id="header" align="center">
     <img src=./Photos/Board_with_highlight.gif>